paprakash/GuidedMatDiffusion/README.md

 ```

 The ``<dataset>`` tag can be selected from perov_5, mp_20, mpts_52 and carbon_24, and the ``<expname>`` tag can be an arbitrary name to identify each experiment.
 Pre-trained checkpoints are provided [here](https://drive.google.com/drive/folders/11WOc9lTZN4hkIY7SKLCIrbsTMGy9TsoW?usp=sharing).

+If one does not want to use WandB during training, comment out the "wandb" section in conf/logging/default.yaml.

 ### Evaluation